-In addition to tents, e.g. rucksacks, skis, sleds, firewood, woodcutting remains, cookery equipment, vehicles and other equipment must also be camouflaged.
+In addition to tents things such rucksacks, skis, sleds, firewood, woodcutting remains, cookery equipment, vehicles and other equipment must also be camouflaged.

 You must avoid making unnecessary tracks in the winter.
-To avoid making unnecessary tracks.he section commander will order which trails are used to and from the site in order to avoid making unnecessary tracks and the site being detected from the air by the enemy.
+To avoid making unnecessary tracks, the section leader will order which trails are used to and from the site in order to avoid making unnecessary tracks and the site being detected from the air by the enemy.